Muppet1856/Hello_World_CF_Worker_D1/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/Muppet1856/Hello_World_CF_Worker_D1)  ![GitHub License](https://img.shields.io/github/license/Muppet1856/Hello_World_CF_Worker_D1)  ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/Muppet1856/Hello_World_CF_Worker_D1)

 This repository provides a minimal Cloudflare Worker that serves a friendly greeting from a D1 database when the binding is available and falls back to a built-in message otherwise.
-It is intended as a starting point for experiments that need a simple read-only query rather than a fully featured application.
+It is intended as a starting point for websites wishing to use Cloudflare workers and D1 to deploy.

 The repo also includes a GitHub Actions workflow that can provision the D1 database, apply migrations, and deploy preview environments automatically.
 You can adopt as much or as little of that automation as you need for your own projects.

 ## Project structure